What is Ribbon in Excel?

-Under customize the ribbon, extend the insert option than click on the new group.
+Under customize, the ribbon, extend the insert option, then click on the new group.

-Now go to choose the command from shown in the left and select command not in the ribbon from the dropdown now select insert a power view report.
-Click on add and this will add power view under your insert tab.
-(When you click on add make a sure new group (custom) is selected else an error will pop up).
+Now go to choose the command from shown on the left and select command, not in the ribbon from the dropdown.
+Now select insert a power view report.
+Click on add, and this will add power view under your insert tab.
+(When you click on add, make a sure new group (custom) is selected; else, an error will pop up).
 Select Ok.
-See below image:
+See the below image:

-Now you can see the power view option under insert tab in new group section:
+Now you can see the power view option under the insert tab in the new group section:

 Let’s take another scenario.

-Suppose we are working on a report where we require the sum of the values in subsequent rows or column very frequently.
+Suppose we are working on a report where we require the sum of the values in subsequent rows or columns very frequently.

 To sum up the values, we need to write a sum function whenever the total value is required.
-Here we can simplify our work by adding Autosum command to our ribbon.
+Here we can simplify our work by adding the Autosum command to our ribbon.
 Go to customize the ribbon.

-Under customize the ribbon, Extend home than click on the new group.
+Under customize, the ribbon, Extend home, then click on the new group.

-Now go to choose the command from shown in the left and select “All commands” from the dropdown, now select ∑ Autosum option.
-Click on add and this will add ∑ Autosum under your home tab. (when you click on add make a sure new group (custom) is selected else an error will pop up).
+Now go to choose the command from shown on the left and select “All commands” from the dropdown.
+Now select ∑ the Autosum option.
+Click on add, and this will add ∑ Autosum under your home tab. (when you click on add, make a sure new group (custom) is selected; else, an error will pop up).
 Select Ok.
 See Below Image:

-Now you can see the Autosum option under Home Tab in New Group section:
+Now you can see the Autosum option under Home Tab in the New Group section:

 Now let us see the use of it.

-We have some numbers in cell A1 to A7 and we need to get sum in A8.
-Select cell A8 and click on Autosum and it will automatically apply SUM formula with for active range and give you the SUM.
+We have some numbers in cell A1 to A7, and we need to get the sum in A8.
+Select cell A8 and click on Autosum and it will automatically apply the SUM formula with for active range and give you the SUM.

 We get the following result.

 Things to Remember

 - Slow the performance by adding tabs to the ribbon.
 So, add and keep only those tabs whichever is required frequently.